Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Photo credit: ©iStock.com/gnagel

 Buying a house in Lansing?
 Detroit?
 Mackinaw City?
 Unfortunately, the bad news is that the state of Michigan has among the highest property tax rates in the country.
-The Great Lake State’s average effective property tax rate is 1.32%, which comes in much pricier than the nationwide average.
+The Great Lake State’s effective property tax rate is 1.18%.
+While that's siginficantly higher than the national median (0.89%), home values and property tax bills are lower in Michigan than they are nationally.

-On the other hand, homeowners in Michigan are protected by the state constitution from significant swings in their property taxes.
+Homeowners in Michigan are protected by the state constitution from significant swings in their property taxes.
 The taxable value of property in Michigan can increase by no more than 5% from one year to the next.
-This means that even when home values are surging upwards, taxes will remain relatively steady.

 If you’re considering buying a new home or refinancing your mortgage, make sure to check out our guide to Michigan mortgage rates to understand all the details of financing a home in Michigan.